-- The suction depth is determined by the estimated length of the tracheostomy tube. - The depth of insertion of the suction catheter needs to be determined prior to suctioning to avoid trauma. - Using the patient's spare tracheostomy tube of the same size (if available) to estimate needed depth of suctioning. - The pressure setting for tracheal suctioning (suction machine pressure for small children 50-100 mmHg, for older children/adults 100-120 mmHg) to avoid tracheal damage. - In most circumstances, it is best to limit the duration of suctioning (including passing the catheter and suctioning the tracheostomy tube) to 5-10 seconds. - Routine use of normal saline is not necessary although there is anecdotal evidence it may thin secretions.
+- The suction depth is determined by the estimated length of the tracheostomy tube and no deeper than the estimated depth of the carina. - The depth of insertion of the suction catheter needs to be determined prior to suctioning to avoid trauma. - Using the patient's spare tracheostomy tube of the same size (if available) to estimate needed depth of suctioning. - The pressure setting for tracheal suctioning (suction machine pressure) for small children is no more than 50-100 mmHg and for older children/adults is no more than 100-120 mmHg) to avoid tracheal damage. - In most circumstances, it is best to limit the duration of suctioning (including passing the catheter and suctioning the tracheostomy tube) to 5-10 seconds. - Routine use of normal saline is not necessary although there is anecdotal evidence it may thin secretions.
 In situations where this may be of benefit, only 1-2 mL is usually needed.